 1/4 teaspoon ground cinnamon

 1 pound cherries, pitted (can be fresh or frozen and thawed)

 1 teaspoon vanilla extract

-Remove from the oven and place on a cooling rack.
-Let cool 15-20 minutes.
-Serve while still warm with a scoop of ice cream.
-Or two scoops.
+Remove from the oven and let cool slightly.
+Serve with a scoop of ice cream!